zuozhenggh/learning-library/data-management-library/mysql/mds-wordpress/introduction/introduction.md

 ## About this Workshop

 WordPress is a versatile content management system (CMS) and a powerful website builder.
 MySQL Database Service(MDS) is a fully managed Oracle Cloud Infrastructure (OCI) native service.
 Together they create a resilient hosting infrastructure for your web application.
-Use this workshop as a starting point and have a complete installation built on top of Oracle Linux and Oracle MySQL Database Service.
+Use this workshop as a starting point and have a complete installation is built on Oracle Linux and Oracle MySQL Database Service.

 _Estimated Lab Time:_ 1 hour